 Since golfing is an outdoor sport that allows for social distancing, our local courses have remained open at a lower capacity.
 Corvallis has you covered, whether you enjoy a quick par-three game or a premium experience at Corvallis Club, a top local golf course.

-We chatted with the Corvallis Club’s General Manager Jim Mayo, and Certified PGA Professional Jordan Ropp, to learn more about this iconic golf course.
+In 2020, we chatted with the Corvallis Club’s General Manager Joe Mayo, and Certified PGA Professional Jordan Ropp, to learn more about this iconic golf course.
 Also, Corvallis Club member Rob Schneider offers a hobbyist (players) perspective.

 Corvallis Club: A Classic, Challenging Golf Course

-“Our members enjoy the challenge because the experience never gets old,” said Mayo.
+“Our members enjoy the challenge because the experience never gets old,” said Joe.
 “It’s challenging enough that you can play it every day without getting tired of it.”